brunomancuso/ErisTerminal/README.md

 - Client.java
 - Simulator.java

-The test cases that one would write will only cover (test) the simulator.java, thats why it is important that the client.java code should be as simple as possible and not contain business logic, only communication code.
-And we would only monitor with the different test cases the data that is sent to the simulators, a test case could be something like this:
+The test cases that one would write would only cover the Simulator.java code, that's why it is important that the Client.java code should be as simple as possible and not contain business logic, only communication code.
+And the test cases would only monitor the data that is sent to the simulators, a test cases could be:

 	var Simulator = Java.type('third_party_authorization.Simulator');